mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 There's not much I can say that people like Nir Eyal (Indistractable), James Clear (Atomic Habits), and plenty of others can do much better.
 But I can share, at least, some productivity tips that I think are applicable to data science.

+For it to be impactful, it needs to be relevant.
+There's a philosophy/lifestyle for successful people in tech: you need to constantly be learning.
+There's a sort of humility in knowing that the in-demand tools of the day will keep changing.
+It's like resting on a slowly-moving treadmill... stop moving and you'll gradually slip away.

+* Need to constantly be learning and improving
+* New technologies and frameworks will come, and you'll need to learn them to stay relevant.

 ### CI: Continuous Improvement
 Data science is constantly evolving.
 You need to keep learning.